Harmonicorps/betaleaf.github.com/_posts/2016-04-30-SoundBoard.md

 **Uses**

-  * Use it during your live-stream to hype the croud.
+  * Use it during your live-stream to hype the crowd.
 My personal favorite is to play the space jam theme right after winning the game or after a teamfight when you pull off an awesome combo/ultimate ability.
-Great for creating hype moments.
   * Use it to annoy your enemies by using a Loopback and playing something like the Troll Song, Rick Roll, or John Cena's Theme in multiplayer games.
   * Use it to play any song you want at the click of a button.
 Sorta basic yea, but it beats manually going to your music folder and double clicking the song you want to play every 3-5 minutes while you are in a game.